NxPKG/khulnasoft-docs/content/api-shield/management-and-monitoring/_index.md

 When adding a path manually, you can specify variable fields by enclosing them in braces, `/api/user/{var1}/details`.

-For more information on how Cloudflare uses variables in API Shield, refer to the examples from [API Discovery](/api-shield/security/api-discovery/).
+For more information on how Khulnasoft uses variables in API Shield, refer to the examples from [API Discovery](/api-shield/security/api-discovery/).

 ## Endpoint schema learning

-Cloudflare learns schema parameters via traffic inspection.
+Khulnasoft learns schema parameters via traffic inspection.
 For all endpoints saved to Endpoint Management, you can export OpenAPI schemas in `v3.0.0` format by hostname.
 You can also include learned schema parameters.

 To protect your API with a learned schema, refer to [Schema Validation](/api-shield/security/schema-validation/#add-validation-by-applying-a-learned-schema-to-an-entire-hostname).

 ### Export a schema

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/) and select your account and domain.
 2. Select **Security** > **API Shield**.
 3. Navigate to **Endpoint Management**.
 4. Select **Export schema** and choose a hostname to export.